 Children have often said to me, “I am happy my parents got a divorce because now I don’t have to listen to them fight anymore.”

 Substance abuse can result in neglectful, hurtful, dangerous and damaging behaviour.
 Make sure that your partner that is addicted does not drive your children around.

 Ultimately, parents should be role model for their children.
 If one of the parent’s is breaking the law, this is setting a bad example for your children.
 Children whose parents violate the law are more likely to break the law themselves.

 If you or your children are in danger of domestic violence, please contact the police right away.
 Plan an exit strategy that keeps you and your children safe.
 Never allow anyone to sexually, physically, emotionally or verbally harm you or your children.

-If you have feel that you would like to talk to someone either as an individual or as a family then please do contact me on +852 2521 4668 or email firstname.lastname@example.org.
+If you have felt that you would like to talk to someone either as an individual or as a family, then please do contact me at firstname.lastname@example.org

 Although I am a registered clinical psychologist with the Hong Kong Society of Counseling and Psychology, I am not a licensed psychologist or any other type of licensed therapist in the United States.
 The information I am providing here is educational and informational.
 This social media page does not provide professional advice, nor does it create a professional-client relationship or any other type of relationship between us.
 You should always consult your own licensed mental health professional before making any changes regarding your mental health.
 My goal is to educate, guide, consult, and empower you regarding your mental health journey.
 Always consult your licensed mental healthcare provider(s) and never disregard or delay medical advice based on information posted on this page or post.